On the centralization of the circumcentered-reflection method: Convergence of cCRM

-We are going to state now a property regarding a step from $z\in \re^n$ to the centralized point $z_C$, which is quite natural as our centralization procedure comes from the composition of SPM and MAP.
+We are going to state now a Fejér-type property regarding a step from $z\in \re^n$ to the centralized point $z_{\Cent}$.
+This property is quite natural, if one bears in mind that our centralization procedure comes from the composition of SPM and MAP.

+\begin{lemma}[Firm quasi-nonexpansiveness of the centralization procedure] Let $X,Y\subset \re^n$ be two given closed convex sets with nonempty intersection.
+Then, for any $z\in \re^n$, the centralized procedure $z_{\Cent}$ given in \cref{eq:CentralizationStep} satisfies